federgraph/RiggVar-RG38/README.md

 ## How to build

-Use one of the following IDE versions to build the project:
+The following IDE versions should be good to build the project:
 - IDE 10.3.3 Rio
 - IDE 10.2.3 Tokyo
-- IDE 10.1.2 Berlin
+- IDE 10.1.2 Berlin (currently used)

 You need to [recreate the dproj](doc/How-to-recreate-the-dproj.md) file (Delphi Project File) and fix project options.